sterrevangeest/You-Dont-Know-JS-summary/SCOPE_AND_CLOSURES.md

 2. **Compiler**: one of _Engine's_ friends: handles all the dirty work of parsing and code-generation.
 3. **Scope**: another friend of _Engine_; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.

+**Nested Scope**
+Just as a block or function is nested inside another block or function, scopes are nested inside other scopes.
+So, if a variable cannot be found in the immediate scope, _Engine_ consults the next outer containing scope, continuing until found or until the outermost (aka, global) scope has been reached.

+The simple rules for traversing nested Scope: Engine starts at the currently executing Scope, looks for the variable there, then if not found, keeps going up one level, and so on.
+If the outermost global scope is reached, the search stops, whether it finds the variable or not.

 ### Back & Forth

 Statement: